Commissioners to continue capital budget discussions, consider financial moves

 Viewers may switch between the two platforms at any time, and the Facebook broadcast will include a link to the Zoom session during the public comment portion of the meeting.

 During old business, the commissioners are expected to discuss capital improvement projects.
+This discussion was initially scheduled for last week, but the board session was canceled due to illness.

 In March, county administrative staff presented a list of about 35 prioritized capital project requests to the commissioners.
 The list was created after former County Administrator Stacy Wilson and County Building & Grounds Maintenance Supervisor John Logsdon presented 114 project requests to the commissioners earlier in the year.